colab-coop/bylaws/ARTICLE-1.markdown

     Member-Owner.

 (d) Have completed buy-in by working pro-bono for CoLab worth
-    5000 US$ at the rates agreed upon before starting on the membership process.
+    $5000 USD at the rate agreed upon before starting on the membership process, or alternatively by working 100 hours of pro-bono work at a rate of $50 USD per hour.
     Alternatively, the buy-in can be completed by capital contribution.

 (e) Have attended one-to-one meetings (facetime) with all
     existing CoLab Member-Owners